Meet Bev Doran – Meet the Head

 A school day starts at 9:00 and finishes at 15:45 (except for Wednesdays which concludes at 15:00).
 The day is broken up into 9 periods, however we operate a very fluid structure to accommodate the emotional and sensory needs of our young people.
 Please also see our Education Staff Structure.

 Our aim is always to reduce anxiety to enable learning to take place.
 Overley uses autism friendly interventions recommended by the National Autistic Society (NAS) to help learners engage and achieve across the curriculum.
 Such interventions help capture attention, reduce social demand and promote success, self-worth and self-esteem.
 Please refer to our Behaviour Support Policy.

 Overley Hall School takes ‘Safeguarding’ very seriously across its ethos, curriculum design and through the delivery of our person centred approach.
 Please refer to our Child Protection and Safeguarding Policy and Whistle Blowing Policy.
 Our aim is to provide young people with education that can be accessed, enjoyed and promotes active and enquiring minds.

-To see what is happening throughout the Spring Term click the following link – Calendar of Events for the Spring Term 2019
+To see what is happening throughout the Spring Term click the following link – Calendar of Events for the Summer 2019

 ‘Pip the penguin’ continues to keep joining the different classes so that you can take a look into the life of Overley Hall School.
 Click the links below to follow his adventures: